pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support Daily Operation.md

 ### Order Info
-- To find an order in Amazon Seller Central, click on the menu button at the top-left corner.
+- To find an order in Amazon Seller Central, click on the menu button at the top-left corner (**make sure you're in the correct store for the region**).
 ![[Pasted image 20230411161756.png]]

 - Find the 'Manage Orders' option under 'Orders'.